 The Transparency of Our Employment Data

-In accordance with ABA guidelines, we provide detailed raw employment data for each graduating class as of 9 months after graduation.
+In accordance with ABA guidelines, we provide detailed employment data for each graduating class.
 To further the transparency and usefulness of our employment data, we go beyond ABA requirements in several respects, including transparent publication of the salary data we are able to collect and aggregate information on the regions where our new graduates go to work.
 Recognizing the transparency of the employment data we provide on this website, National Jurist gave the Sturm College of Law an “A” grade in an article that graded law schools on employment transparency.
-More than 50% of the nation’s law schools received grades of “D” or “F.” Finally, we make available on our website a detailed summary of our JD Class of 2011 Employment Outcomes that was produced by the National Association of Law Placement (“NALP”) and will do so for each subsequent graduating class as NALP reports become available (usually each June).
+More than 50% of the nation’s law schools received grades of “D” or “F.” Finally, we make available on our website a detailed summary of the Employment Outcomes for each graduating JD class that was produced by the National Association of Law Placement (“NALP”).

 We also offer Denver Law Jobs: By the Numbers™, an interactive online tool that allows individual users to easily calculate our employment rate using a variety of preset formulas (or design their own formulas).
 This helps users understand the value judgments that are inherent to different employment rate formulas and to evaluate our JD graduates’ employment outcomes in ways that are most meaningful to them.